-- HTTK allows dosimetric adjustment of high-throughput screening (HTS) data - Thousands of chemicals - Open source, free, and evaluated software - HTTK accounts for human population diversity using biometrics from the CDC NHANES to predict toxicokinetic model parameters - Variability is simulated using a Monte Carlo approach - Breen et al. (in preparation) updates R package "httk" to the most recent three NHANES cohorts and adds children under the age of 6 - Toxicodynamic variability is not included - HTTK in vitro parameters are generated from pooled adult tissues
+- HTTK allows dosimetric adjustment of high-throughput screening (HTS) data - Thousands of chemicals - Open source, free, and evaluated software - HTTK accounts for human population diversity using biometrics from the CDC NHANES to predict toxicokinetic model parameters - Variability is simulated using a Monte Carlo approach - Breen et al. (2022) updated R package "httk" to the most recent three NHANES cohorts and adds children under the age of 6 - Toxicodynamic variability is not included - HTTK in vitro parameters are generated from pooled adult tissues

-The views expressed in this presentation are those of the author and do not necessarily reflect the views or policies of the U.S. EPA
+The views expressed in this presentation are those of the author and do not necessarily reflect the views or policies of the U.S. EPA.
+Copies of this presentation are publicly available.
+Contact wambaugh.john@epa.gov with questions.